-In Germany third-party coverage is called Kfz-haftpflichtversicherung.
-Obviously, third-party coverage will cost you less than Teilkasko, but you need to consider several things between making a choice.
+In Germany, third-party coverage is called Kfz-Haftpflichtversicherung.
+The third-party coverage will cost you less than Teilkasko, but you need to consider several things between making a choice.

 - Third-party coverage is legally mandatory and protects against claims for damages you made to other cars

 - Partial coverage insurance is an extension of third-party coverage and protects against damage to your own car